 Social Action is an integral part of the Beth El community.
 We frequently hold Social Action events and encourage the entire membership to get involved in helping our surrounding community in need.

-Gemilut hassadim, acts of lovingkindness, and tikkun olam, repairing the world are both fundamental to Judaism and its mandates for social action.
+Gemilut hassadim, acts of loving kindness, and tikkun olam, repairing the world, are both fundamental to Judaism and its mandates for social action.
 The Torah tells us to feed the hungry, relieve suffering, promote justice, and respond to the needs of our fellow human beings in as many ways as we can.

 Our Social Action Committee’s current main focus is Hunger/Nutrition and Child Poverty.
 We support various organizations and programs concerned with relief efforts in these fields.
 Click here to make sure you are up-to-date on all current and forthcoming events and issues by joining the Social Action Google Group.
 After joining, you can configure the settings to your particular preferences.
 Click here for information on specific programs and be sure to watch for updates as more projects are added throughout the year.
 Many projects are supported through the generous donations given to our Mitzvah Fund.
+Beth El is also a member of Durham Congregations in Action (DCIA), the Interfaith Council of Chapel Hill (IFC), and the HIAS Welcome Campaign.

 - Beth El’s Social Action Committee organizes and sponsors a variety of social action projects such as food and blood drives, days of service and fundraisers.